def-gthill/lexurgy/doc/source/sc-dsl.rst

 ~~~~~~~~~~~~~~~~~~~

 Some diacritics indicate suprasegmentals or other features that aren't integral to the
 sound.
-While most languages would treat /p/ and /pʰ/ as entirely different
+While most languages would treat [p] and [pʰ] as entirely different
 sounds (if they're distinguished at all), a feature like stress or tone is added on
 top of a vowel sound without affecting its nature much.
 As a result, most sound changes
 should ignore the feature.